DoD-Platform-One/bigbang/local-dev/README.md

 Container-Pipeline:
 - Pipeline is run entirely in a Docker container, no need to install additional tools besides Docker
 - Execution can be slower due to Docker-in-Docker and other complexities
-- Scripts ocated under `local-docker-pipeline` directory
+- Scripts located under `local-docker-pipeline` directory

 Local-Pipeline:
 - Pipeline is run entirely on local dev machine, requires additional tools (see the `INSTALL-DEPENDENCIES.md` file)